The Space Between Us (film): Plot

 They are followed by Nathaniel and Kendra, who try to convince Gardner to return to NASA but he runs away with Tulsa and learns the location of the man who married his parents, Shaman Neka.
 Nathaniel and Kendra learn that Gardner's body contains dangerously high levels of troponin, indicative of an enlarged heart, which cannot withstand the atmospheric pressure of Earth; he must return to Mars immediately if he is to survive.

 Gardner confesses his true origins to Tulsa, who does not believe him.
 They find Neka, who lets Tulsa use his computer to locate the beach house from Gardner's video.
 They travel to Summerland, California, stopping in Las Vegas for fun, where Gardner collapses and is taken to a hospital.
-X-rays show carbon tubes in his bones, and Tulsa finally believes Gardner's claims of being born on Mars.
+When X-rays show carbon tubes in his bones, Tulsa finally believes Gardner's claims of being born on Mars.

-Gardner knows he cannot survive on Earth and wants to meet his father before he dies.
+Gardner knows he cannot survive on Earth, but wants to meet his father before he dies.
 Tulsa helps him sneak out of the hospital and they drive to the beach house; they meet the man from Gardner's video who is actually his uncle, not his father.
-Gardner thinks this is a lie and runs to the sea, telling Tulsa that this is where he wants to die before collapsing.
+Gardner thinks this is a lie and runs to the sea, telling Tulsa that this is where he wants to die, before collapsing.

 Nathaniel and Kendra arrive in time to save Gardner and pull him out of the ocean.
-Gardner asks Nathaniel about Sarah, realizing Nathaniel is his father.
+Gardner asks Nathaniel about Sarah, then realizes Nathaniel is his father.
 They rush him to a Dream Chaser and launch into orbit, hoping this will stabilize Gardner.
 Free of Earth's gravity, he is revived.

 Soon after, Gardner boards a space shuttle to Mars after sharing an emotional parting with Tulsa.
-Kendra, who is retiring from active flight status with NASA, adopts her.
-Determined to join him on Mars, Tulsa joins Kendra's training program.
+Kendra, who has retired from active flight status with NASA, adopts her.
+Determined to join Gardner on Mars, Tulsa joins Kendra's space training program.
 Gardner is seen back on Mars with Nathaniel.